jaison080/iedc-blog/content/post/hello-world.md

 > If you want to go fast, go alone.
 >
-> If you want to go far go together
+> If you want to go far, go together

 Reminds me of an answer by [Kailash Nadh](http://nadh.in/)(CTO of Zerodha) when I asked him during IndiaFoss (read about IndiaFoss and IEDC [here](https://blog.iedcmec.in/post/indiafoss/)), his thoughts on the challenges of being in a technical leadership position, his answer was something along this: "Being in a technical leadership position is 90% about things other than writing code.
 Deal with the boring parts as well to be a great technical leader.
 Be diligent and curious." ✨